PhilippeW83440/CarND-Semantic-Segmentation/README.md

 Note:
 The Kitti test set is very small, a few hundred images: data augmentation would help.
 Whereas Cityscapes is much bigger, 5000 images:data augmentation is less relevant on Cityscapes.
+I have not tried to get the best results out of Kitti alone and focused mainly on Cityscapes.